 Islandsbanki will pay principal and interest on the Instruments in euros.
 This presents certain risks relating to currency conversions if an stakeholder's financial activities are denominated principally in a currency or currency unit (the "Stakeholder's Currency") other than euros.
 These include the risk that exchange rates may significantly change (including changes due to devaluation of the euro or revaluation of the Stakeholder's Currency) and the risk that authorities with jurisdiction over the Stakeholder's Currency may impose or modify exchange controls.
-An appreciation in the value of the Stakeholder's Currency relative to the euro would decrease (1) the Investor's Currency-equivalent yield on the Instruments, (2) the Stakeholder's Currency-equivalent value of the Instruments.
+An appreciation in the value of the Stakeholder's Currency relative to the euro would decrease (1) the Investor's Currency-equivalent yield on the Instruments, (2) the Stakeholder's Currency-equivalent value of the principal payable on the Instruments and (3) the Stakeholder's Currency-equivalent market value of the Instruments.